High School Student Congress

-No matter the theme of the program, students will be challenged to interact with peers who hold different beliefs than they do, to civilly and openly engage in dialogue about their differences, to learn to listen to one another and, ultimately, to come together in a spirit of cooperation in order to achieve progress for the common good.
-Moreoever, students develop and hone their leadership, communication, negotiation and interpersonal skills.
+No matter the theme of the program, students are challenged to interact with peers who hold different beliefs than they do, to civilly and openly engage in dialogue about their differences, to learn to listen to one another and, ultimately, to come together in a spirit of cooperation in order to achieve progress for the common good.
+Moreover, students develop and hone their leadership, communication, negotiation and interpersonal skills.

-Dates for the 2020 High School Student Congress will be announced in October of 2019.
-The program has historically been hosted at Transylvania University in Lexington, Kentucky.
+The High School Student Congress will take place June 8 – 13, 2020 in Lexington, Kentucky at the University of Kentucky.
 Students have the opportunity to stay in a dormitory, attend lectures in college classrooms and utilize campus facilities.

-The High School Student Congress will accept fifty exceptional rising high school seniors (juniors in the 2019-2020 school year) through a competitive application process.
-Applicants both from Kentucky and across the nation are welcome to apply, as previous years’ attendees have represented many states across the US.
+The High School Student Congress accepts fifty exceptional rising high school seniors (juniors in the 2019-2020 school year) through a competitive application process.
+Applicants from Kentucky and across the nation are welcome to apply, as previous years’ attendees have represented many states across the US.
 Qualities of successful applicants include: